Rainier Backpacking Trip Report (July 30 – August 2, 2021)

 Day 1: Sunrise Trailhead to Berkeley Camp | Distance: 3.8miles | Elevation: 580 gain/1300 loss

-Today myself and my Co-guide Anne met our Miyar Adventures group at Ascent Outdoors.
-We did a gear check and then drove out to Sunrise Trailhead on the eastern side of Mount Rainier National Park.
+Backpacking in Mount Rainier National Park is such a treat and I look forward to it every year.
+Today myself and my Co-guide Anne met our Miyar Adventures group for a gear check and then drove out to Sunrise Trailhead on the eastern side of Mount Rainier National Park to start our backpacking trip.
+We were going to backpack an awesome loop starting and ending at Sunrise.

 As we made the hairpin turn at Sunrise view point, we saw an amazing view of Mount Rainier.
 The first of many beautiful views to come on this spectacular route.
 Before heading out on trail, we divided group gear (food, stoves, fuel), demonstrated how to pack a backpack, and how to put on/adjust backpacks.